 - Reinforcement Learning: Reinforcement learning is when a machine improves how something works through positive or negative feedback.
 This type of ML is most prevalent in the technology marketers use to run campaigns.
-But what does the positive feedback algorithms need to improve look like?
+But what do the positive feedback algorithms need to improve look like?
 Well, it could be a customer clicking an ad or making a purchase.
-From these positive actions, ML algorithms can begin to recognize patterns in what leads customers to making these positive decisions or even the type of customers more likely to purchase.
+From these positive actions, ML algorithms can begin to recognize patterns in what leads customers to make these positive decisions or even the type of customers more likely to purchase.

 AI Best Practices & Brand Use Cases

-On the consumer-facing end, AI makes it faster, easier and more personable for customers to find and purchase products online.
+On the consumer-facing end, AI makes it faster, easier, and more personable for customers to find and purchase products online.
 Artificial Intelligence is also changing consumer interactions in physical stores.
 As Storefront Magazine states, “it’s projected that 83% of goods purchased globally in 2022 will still be bought in-store” and customers want to have an in-store experience that matches or exceeds online shopping.
 Below are three short, concrete use cases in how AI can be used to modify and improve retail business practices.

 eBay’s VP and chief architect of AI, Sanjeev Katariya, states that AI “is woven into all aspects of the eBay marketplace, anticipating the needs and wants of buyers and sellers, inspiring shoppers on the hunt for something special, empowering entrepreneurs looking to grow their business, and making the platform more accessible to everyone.”
 Recently, eBay launched a visual search platform which “which lets users find items by snapping photos of real-world objects, and find it on eBay, which surfaces listings of products similar to those on virtually any webpage.”
-If a potential customer sees someone with a pair of shoes they like, they can take a picture and eBay will not only find the shoe brand, it may also make suggestions for socks or a matching top.
-This makes things simple and convenient for the buyer, and gives the retailer additional selling opportunities.
+If a potential customer sees someone with a pair of shoes they like, they can take a picture and eBay will not only find the shoe brand, but it may also make suggestions for socks or a matching top.
+This makes things simple and convenient for the buyer and gives the retailer additional selling opportunities.